Nebraska Nursing Schools & Licenses

 Creighton University

-The Creighton University College of Nursing has a highly respected reputation for its quality nursing education programs.
-Its programs emphasize both excellent nursing education based on the recognition the profession of nursing is ever-changing as well as a commitment to service.
+The Creighton University College of Nursing is highly respected for its quality nursing education programs.
+Its programs emphasize both excellent nursing education based on the recognition that the profession of nursing is ever-changing, as well as a commitment to service.

 Creighton University offers a 128-credit bachelor of science degree in nursing.
 This on-campus program trains students in the competencies necessary to become professional nurses skilled in various settings.
 The curriculum consists of traditional coursework and clinical training.
 It emphasizes critical thinking and decision-making skills, legal and ethical standards, and developing each student’s physical, spiritual, and intellectual potential.
 Creighton University also offers an accelerated bachelor of science in nursing degree (ABSN) program.

 Creighton University’s curriculum is especially designed for recent high school graduates who wish to immediately begin their nursing studies as freshmen.
-The program accommodates students with various interests including, but not limited to, study abroad, the Army Reserve Officer Training Corp (ROTC), and the Air Force (ROTC).
-After completing an introduction to professional nursing and other foundational courses as a freshman, students broaden their nursing studies into many topics in their subsequent years of study.
+The program accommodates students with various interests, including, but not limited to, study abroad, the Army Reserve Officer Training Corps (ROTC), and the Air Force (ROTC).
+After completing an introduction to professional nursing and other foundational courses as freshmen, students broaden their nursing studies to include many topics in subsequent years.

 • Location: Omaha, NE